coopie/speech_ml/notes.md

 TODO:

 ### NOW
+* think about spectrograms
+* think about data
-* convolution on sliced data
+* try training on MAV
+* volume normlaising
 * whitening
+* redoing ravdess - something wrong happened
+* getting more samples from the video of longer datasets
+* Pad out the audio - maybe a random ammount(?)

 * make init script nicer for someone else to use
 * tests for learning.py - v important
 * tests for CACHING
 * tests for normalising things
-* more robust data store - frequencies should be stored for spectrograms
-* more data: berlin, toronto and RML
-* caching the ttv data
-* saving rough split in ttv.yaml
 * assert in ttv_to_waveforms and ttv_to_spectrograms that the data is consistent(frequencies all the same etc)
-* redoing ravdess - something wrong happened
 * including MAV (if we can)
 * some disgusted sound like surprised and vice versas
 * turing longer snippets into multiple spectrograms/waveforms - this would make ttv also have to display the number of resources form a file - or the files are split - i dont know which is better]